intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/05-Implementing_Multiple_Extensions.md

 }
 ```

 Note that our new `BindInvoke` calls specify the type of our new extension feature (`ITemperatureConverter`) rather than the `PingPongExtension` type.
 This is required so that the operation IDs generated for the bindings use the feature ID of our `ITemperatureConverter` feature.
-Note also that, because we have defined our operation metadata via `[ExtensionFeatureOperation]` annotations on our interface methods, our binding call is much mor concise!
+Note also that, because we have defined our operation metadata via `[ExtensionFeatureOperation]` annotations on our interface methods, our binding call is much more concise!

 If you run and compile the program, you will see that the new extension and its registered operations are now visible in the adapter summary: